Swanson-Hysell-Group/2018_Red_Bed_Intraclasts/README.md

 # Primary red bed magnetization revealed by fluvial intraclasts

-This respository is associated with a manuscript that has been submitted for consideration in the Geological Society of America journal GEOLOGY.
+This respository is associated with a manuscript that is in preparation.

 **Primary red bed magnetization revealed by fluvial intraclasts**